devstream-io/devstream/docs/quickstart.md

 !!! note "Note"
     The command above does the following:

-    - find out your OS and chip architecture
+    - find out your OS and chip architecture;
-    - find the latest version of the `dtm` binary
+    - find the latest version of the `dtm` binary;
-    - download the correct `dtm` according to OS/architecture
+    - download the correct `dtm` according to OS/architecture;
     - grant the binary execution permission.

 !!! quote "Optional"